Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 ctest --preset clang-asan
 ```

 Do not disable leak detection by default.
-If LeakSanitizer works in the current
+If LeakSanitizer works in the execution
 environment, run it normally with the commands above.

-In the 2026-08-26 validation execution environment, LeakSanitizer could not initialize
+Environments that execute the test process under `ptrace` may cause LeakSanitizer to reject
-because the process ran under ptrace.
-The failure occurred during GoogleTest discovery
+execution with `LeakSanitizer does not work under ptrace`, including during GoogleTest
-after the test binary linked, with `LeakSanitizer does not work under ptrace`.
-Only in
+discovery after the test binary links.
+Only when that restriction occurs, rerun the
-that situation, rerun the build/discovery and tests with leak detection disabled:
+build/discovery and tests with leak detection disabled:

 ```sh
 ASAN_OPTIONS=detect_leaks=0 cmake --build --preset clang-asan